Derrick Henry: 2013 season

 As a true freshman in 2013, Henry rushed for 382 yards on 36 carries with three touchdowns in a backfield largely dominated by T. J. Yeldon and Kenyan Drake.
-On October 19, against Arkansas, he had 111 rushing yards and his first collegiate rushing touchdown in the 52–0 victory.
+On October 19 against Arkansas, he had 111 rushing yards and his first collegiate rushing touchdown in the 52–0 shutout victory.
 During the 2014 Sugar Bowl, he rushed for 100 yards and a touchdown on eight carries and had a 61-yard touchdown reception in the 45–31 loss to the Oklahoma Sooners.
 In that game, Spanish-language broadcaster Pablo Viruega on ESPN Deportes nicknamed him "El Tractorcito" (The Little Tractor) due to his long stride and powerful gait.
 The nickname became a popular internet meme.

 2014 season

 In the 2014 season, Henry and Yeldon split a majority of the work in the backfield.
 In the season opener against West Virginia, he had 113 rushing yards and a rushing touchdown in the 33–23 victory in the Chick-fil-A Kickoff Game.
-On September 20, against Florida, he had 111 rushing yards and a rushing touchdown in the 42–21 victory.
-On October 18 against Texas A&M, he had 70 rushing yards, one rushing touchdown, and a 41-yard receiving touchdown in the 59–0 victory.
-On November 22, against Western Carolina, he had 92 rushing yards, two rushing touchdowns, and a nine-yard receiving touchdown in the 48–14 victory.
-In the annual rivalry game against Auburn, he had 72 rushing yards and a touchdown in the high-scoring 55–44 installment of the rivalry.
-In the SEC Championship against Missouri, he had 141 rushing yards and two rushing touchdowns in the 42–13 victory.
+On September 20 against Florida, he had 111 rushing yards and a rushing touchdown in the 42–21 victory.
+On October 18 against Texas A&M, Henry had 70 rushing yards, one rushing touchdown, and a 41-yard receiving touchdown in the 59–0 victory.
+On November 22 against Western Carolina, he had 92 rushing yards, two rushing touchdowns, and a nine-yard receiving touchdown in the 48–14 victory.
+In the annual rivalry game against Auburn, he had 72 rushing yards and a touchdown during the high-scoring 55–44 installment of the rivalry.
+During the SEC Championship against Missouri, he had 141 rushing yards and two rushing touchdowns in the 42–13 victory.

 Alabama qualified for the College Football Playoff and faced off against Ohio State in the National Semifinals in the Sugar Bowl.
 Henry had 95 rushing yards, one rushing touchdown, and two receptions for 54 yards as Alabama fell 42–35 to the Buckeyes.
-In his sophomore year, Henry rushed for 990 yards on 172 carries with 11 touchdowns.
+As a sophomore, Henry rushed for 990 yards on 172 carries with 11 touchdowns.